Pre-trained Gaussian Processes for Bayesian Optimization: Experiments

-Many tasks in \S\ref{ssec:data} can use up a lot of compute resources and time, which makes it infeasible to perform a wide variety of experiments to analyze the characteristics of BO methods.
-Hence we adopt an offline approximation, which runs BO only on the finite set of points that each tuning sub-dataset contains.
-In \S\ref{ssec:online}, we show some BO comparisons in the online setting.
+Many tasks in \S\ref{ssec:data} can use a lot of compute resources, which makes it infeasible to perform a wide variety of experiments to analyze the characteristics of BO methods.
+Hence we adopted an offline approximation, which sets the search space of a test task to be the finite set of points that the corresponding tuning sub-dataset contains.
+We also filtered the diverged training runs in PD1 to ensure the regrets can be computed.
+To simulate the online setting, the same datapoint can be observed multiple times, and we used zero initial data for all test tasks.

-In all the experiments in this section, we ran offline BO on the data from the test task starting from zero initial data from this task.
 Each method was repeated 5 times with different random seeds to initialize its model.
-We ran all methods without de-duplication to best simulate online BO settings.
-We evaluate methods on regret on error rate which denotes the simple regret on the finite set of data points in each tuning sub-dataset.